appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 # Introduction

 Certificate Transparency (CT) aims to mitigate the problem of mis-issued certificates by providing append-only logs of issued certificates.
 The logs do not themselves prevent mis-issuance, but ensure that interested parties (particularly those named in certificates or certificate chains) can detect such mis-issuance. {{RFC9162}} describes the core protocols and mechanisms for use of CT for the purposes of public TLS server certificates associated with a domain name as part of the public domain name system (DNS).
-This document describes a conceptually similar framework that directly borrows concepts like transparency receipts in the form of SCPs but also is more opinionated about the process and procedures for when the receipt is generated and how it is used outside of the certificate.
+This document describes a conceptually similar framework that directly borrows concepts like transparency receipts in the form of SCTs but also is more opinionated about the process and procedures for when the receipt is generated and how it is used outside of the certificate.
 This framework is defined for the specific use with Secure Telephone Identity (STI) certificates {{RFC8226}} and delegate certificates {{RFC9060}}.

 Telephone numbers (TNs) and their management and assignment by telephone service providers and Responsible Organizations (RespOrgs) for toll-free numbers share many similarities to the Domain Name System (DNS) where there is a global uniqueness and established association of telephone numbers to regulatory jurisdictions that manage the allocation and assignment of telephone numbers under country codes and a set of numeric digits for routing telephone calls and messages over telephone networks.
 STI Certificates use a TNAuthList extension defined in {{RFC8226}} to specifically associate either telephone service providers or telephone numbers to the issuance of STI certificates and certificate change that are intended to represent the authorized right to use a telephone number.
 This trusted association can be establish via mechanisms such as Authority tokens for TNAuthList defined in {{RFC9448}}.
 Certificate transparency is generally meant to provide a publicly verifiable and auditable representation of the creation of certificates in order to establish transparency and trust to interested parties as part of a stir related eco-system.